rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  provide a highly scalable payment network that can scale upwards to infinity.

-But the critic is not interested in second layer payment rails or any actual engineering solutions to their criticism.
+But a Bitcoin critic is not interested in second layer payment rails or any actual engineering solutions to their criticism.
 The pattern of this criticism